storpool/storpool-cloudstack-integration/README.md

 scp ./target/cloud-plugin-storage-volume-storpool-{version}.jar {AGENT_HOST}:/usr/share/cloudstack-agent/plugins/
 ```

+Note: CloudStack managements/agents services must be restarted after adding the plugin to the respective directories

 Note: Agents should have access to the StorPool management API, since attach and detach operations happens on the agent.
 This is a CloudStack design issue, can't do much about it.